 - checking how much rent you pay (including any service charges)

-- making sure you have the documents you need to verify your identity - this may include your passport, driving license or a household bill
+- making sure you have the documents you need to verify your identity - this may include your passport, UK driving licence or a household bill

 The Universal Credit Personal Planner will tell you what steps you can take to get ready for Universal Credit.